 Debunking the Pennsylvania Game Commission

-A significant percentage of people in Pennsylvania say the Pennsylvania Game Commission is not entirely trustworthy, because the PGC has stated for years, emphatically, that there are no mountain lions in Pennsylvania, even though hundreds of people in Pennsylvania, including many government employees, have seen mountain lions.
+People outside of Pennsylvania may not know that a large percentage of people inside Pennsylvania say the PGC is not trustworthy, because the PGC has stated for years, emphatically, that there are no mountain lions in Pennsylvania, even though hundreds of people in Pennsylvania, including many government employees, have seen mountain lions.

 Until recently, whenever the sighting of a mountain lion was reported in PA, the intial response from the PGC was to say the sighting was a misidentification.
-Whenever a witness strongly contested that reaction, the fall-back response by the PGC was to say the animal might have been an escaped pet mountain lion, at best.
+Whenever a witness strongly contested that reaction, the fall back response by the PGC was to say the animal might have been an escaped pet mountain lion, at best.
 The animal could not be a wild mountain lion, because "there are no wild mountain lions in Pennsylvania."

-This was the approach of the PGC until a farmer named Roger Madigan saw a mountain lion, along with several other people on his remote rural farm, during a large outdoor party, a party which included a big roast pig barbeque, near the edge of a forest.
 The mountain lion came and went.
-No one was attacked or threatenned.
-In the process of reporting the sighting he inquired if other sightings had been reported in the area.
+No one was attacked or threatenned, but in the process of reporting the sighting Roger inquired if other sightings had been reported in the area.
 He was told by the PGC that there were no other sightings, and that he himself did not see a mountain lion ... because "there are no mountain lions in Pennsylvania".
+That would have been the end of the story, if Roger had not been ...
+Pennsylvania State Senator Roger Madigan.

 The push of the meeting in Madigan's office was apparently to force the PGC's official position to something more rational-sounding, like "There might be mountain lions in Pennsylvania."